ANelson82/de_zoomcamp_2022_earthquake_capstone/README.md

 - **Visualization:** [Google Data Studio / Looker Studio](https://lookerstudio.google.com/)

 # Dataset
 The data comes from access of a [public REST API](https://earthquake.usgs.gov/fdsnws/event/1/) from the [USGS](https://www.usgs.gov/) in collaboration with the [International Federation of Digital Seismograph Networks](http://www.fdsn.org/webservices/FDSN-WS-Specifications-1.0.pdf) (FDSN).
-The data is accessed through the query API endpoint, which has 3 parameters, data-format, startdate, enddate:
+The data is accessed through the query API endpoint, which has 3 parameters:
+- {format}
+- {starttime}
+- {endtime}

 https://earthquake.usgs.gov/fdsnws/event/1/query?format={format}&starttime={yyyy-mm-dd}&endtime={yyyy-mm-dd}

-For this project I used the [geojson](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) format.
+The [geojson](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) data format was used in this project.

 # Data Transformation
 The [REST API json response](de_zoomcamp_2022_earthquake_capstone/sample_data/sample_earthquake_response.json) comes a nested json structure.
 The seismic events that are of the most interest are in the "features" array that needs to be iterated over and extracted into a Python array.
 This array was turned into a [Pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
 Additional columns were created that converted the UNIX or POSIX time (ms) into datetime object.